Header logo

 How much is the typical cost of Professional Indemnity insurance?

-PI insurance is relatively inexpensive and can start from £8.00 per month, depending on your profession and the level of cover you need.
+PI insurance is affordable for most self-employed professionals.
+Premiums depend on your profession, your annual turnover and the level of cover you need.

 How to find the best Professional Indemnity insurance if you're self-employed